 While it might be fun, today's post is not going to be about how a heart on fire with love can cause smoke to get in your eyes, like the Platters sang in 1958.
-Instead, I want to address a different kind of smoke by letting you know that October 7-13, 2018, is Fire Prevention Week (FPW).
+Instead, I want to address a different kind of smoke by letting you know that October 4-10, 2020, is Fire Prevention Week (FPW).
 This year’s theme is “Serve Up Fire Safety In the Kitchen!”
 Unattended cooking is the leading cause of home fires and home fire injuries.

 According to the National Fire Protection Association (NFPA), President Calvin Coolidge made Fire Prevention Week a national observance in 1925.
 It is always observed during the week of October 9th, to commemorate the Great Chicago Fire, which began on October 8, 1871.